yazi-rs/yazi-rs.github.io/docs/plugins/types.md

 - `is_sock` - Whether this file is a socket
 - `is_exec` - Whether this file is executable
 - `is_sticky` - Whether this file has the sticky bit set
-- `length` - The length of this file, returns an integer representing the size in bytes.
+- `len` - The length of this file, returns an integer representing the size in bytes.
 Note that it can't reflect the size of a directory, use [`size()`](#app-data.folder-file) instead
-- `created` - The created time of this file in Unix timestamp, or `nil` if it doesn't have a valid time
+- `atime` - The accessed time of this file in Unix timestamp, or `nil` if it doesn't have a valid time
-- `modified` - The modified time of this file in Unix timestamp, or `nil` if it doesn't have a valid time
+- `btime` - The birth time of this file in Unix timestamp, or `nil` if it doesn't have a valid time
-- `accessed` - The accessed time of this file in Unix timestamp, or `nil` if it doesn't have a valid time
+- `mtime` - The modified time of this file in Unix timestamp, or `nil` if it doesn't have a valid time

+And methods:

-- `permissions` - Unix permissions of this file in string, e.g. `drwxr-xr-x`.
+- `perm()` - Unix permissions of this file in string, e.g. `drwxr-xr-x`.
 For Windows, it's always `nil`

 And the Unix only properties: